 You could have a white guy and a black guy eating the same macros, doing identical workouts, getting the same amount of sleep each night…but the black guy might gain 15lbs of muscle and the white guy only 5lbs.

 This doesn't mean the black guy's taking steroids, it just means that everybody's genetics are different.

-This is proof that if you’re blessed with genetics from the gods you CAN be big naturally.
+This is proof that if you're blessed with epic genetics you CAN get big naturally.